In order to reduce the size of the Chromium source checkout, Telemetry stores binaries in Cloud Storage. This includes:

 Some files in Cloud Storage include data internal to Google or its partners.
 To run benchmarks that rely on this data, you need to authenticate.
 Run the command below and follow the instructions for authentication with your corporate account.

-$ depot_tools/third_party/gsutil/gsutil config
+$ python depot_tools/third_party/gsutil/gsutil config

 When prompted with “